adhdtiger-net/snapraid-aio-script/README.md

 # Snapraid AIO Script
 The definitive all-in-one [SnapRAID](https://github.com/amadvance/snapraid) script on Linux.
 I hope you'll agree :).

-There are many SnapRAID scripts out there, but none has the features I want.
+There are many SnapRAID scripts out there, but none had the features I wanted.
 So I made my own, inspired by existing solutions.

 It is meant to be run periodically (daily), do the heavy lifting and send an email you will actually read.